A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Introduction

 \section{Introduction}

-In 1925, following pioneering work with Hendrik Kramers, Heisenberg developed matrix mechanics, which replaced the old quantum theory with modern quantum mechanics.
 In March 1926, Heisenberg realized that the non-commutativity implies the uncertainty principle.
 This implication provided a clear physical interpretation for the non-commutativity.
 Heisenberg showed that the QPB defined by commutation relation implies an uncertainty.
 Any two variables that do not commute cannot be measured simultaneously--the more precisely one is known, the less precisely the other can be known.
 Later, the uncertainty principle historically introduced first in 1927, by Heisenberg \cite{1}, it states that the more precisely the position of some particle is determined, the less precisely its momentum can be known, and vice versa.